c-Morette/KrydenRewardsDayZ/README.md

 - Keeps the legacy chat command as fallback.
 - Uses the real SteamID64 from the DayZ player identity.
 - Supports simple rewards, containers, weapons, cargo, attachments and vehicles.
+- Supports `coin` rewards that credit the player's KrydenVirtualMarket wallet instead of spawning an entity.
 - Supports recursive reward payloads from the Kryden Rewards API.
 - Supports local JSON test mode for validating item spawning without calling the API.
 - Keeps the private server API key outside the PBO, inside the server profile.